 Ranger-Guided Outdoor Activities

 Periodically, the park offers ranger guided hikes, bike tours, and canoe or kayak tours.
-This programs are supported by the park's support group, National Park Partners, and are conducted with support from Outdoor Chattanooga.
+These programs are supported by the park's support group, National Park Partners, and are conducted with the help of Outdoor Chattanooga.
 Check our calendar for a schedule of these events.